 AdInk had its first Hy-Vee Maryville fundraiser on Tuesday, Jan.
 19, after taking months of due to the pandemic.
 It was a small affair with two of us who’ve had Covid and felt comfortable participating.

-Hy-Vee was generous enough to offer an exclusive “Multi-Meal Deal Card” that we are selling, along with a face mask, for $5.
-We’re also selling just the card for $3.
+Hy-Vee was generous enough to offer an exclusive “Multi-Meal Deal Card” that we sold, along with a face mask, for $5.
+We also sold just the card for $3.

 Special thanks to Hy-Vee for it’s continued support, and to Barb Pierce for making some of the masks!

 We are more than thrilled to have the first tampon and pad dispenser box unlocked at Northwest Missouri State University!

 Thanks to the support of Spencer Martin and the Commons, we are beginning to break menstruation’s taboo and help prevent students from missing class for period-related issues.

 Did you know that 41% of students at Northwest Missouri State University miss class due to a period-related issue?
 Seventy-one percent of those surveyed said they have used We Gotchya free products at least one time, and 29% said they’ve used our free products more than once.
 (See our complete campus research, conducted by Dr. Deb Toomey‘s Marketing Research class.)

 Unexpected periods happen.
 Students no longer carry quarters.
 This means tampons and pads are locked in a box when we unexpectedly experience a period.
 Locking necessary hygiene products is a longstanding problem that most people don’t like to talk about because it’s so personal.

 We Gotchya is starting the conversation at Northwest.
 Will you join us and help us unlock more of these dispensers across campus?

 Research about menstruation is rare, and that’s part of the problem, right?
 People don’t want to talk about such personal matters, especially when blood is involved.